 Enjoying the Lamplighter life

 Jones said she went out of her way to become involved in everything she could while at Concorde, including becoming a student ambassador "Lamplighter."

-“Being a Lamplighter was a lot of fun,” she said.
-“We helped with orientation with new classes coming in, just helping other students around school.”
+"Being a Lamplighter was a lot of fun," she said.
+"We helped with orientation with new classes coming in, just helping other students around the school."

 Her time as a Lamplighter was nearly short-lived, however, when she fell on some hard financial times during her program and got behind on her payments.
 Then, some more good fortune fell upon her while driving.
 A few days earlier, she had submitted her name to a contest at KKDA-FM radio (K104) in Dallas, a contest in which the winner would have her outstanding college bill paid by the station.